M

 Hangman

 One student thinks of a word and draws short lines to signify spaces for each letter of the word on the physical or virtual whiteboard.
 Classmates have a limited number of chances to guess the letters in the word, and each time they guess incorrectly, an element of the “hanging man” is drawn (such as the head, body, arm, etc.).
-If they guess a letter correctly, the student writes the letter in the appropriate space.
-If a student guesses the word, he or she is the winner.
-If the students guess enough incorrect letters so that all elements of the man are drawn, the man is “hanged” and the students lose.

-BINGO for teaching kids English
+An image of a BINGO card for teaching kids English.

-Create BINGO cards and a call sheet (use an online BINGO sheet generator like this one).
-Either pass out the cards or send them to students electronically if playing online.
-Cut out the call sheet and put the squares into a box or bag.
-If teaching in person, allow each student a turn to be the caller, who picks one square at a time from the box and calls out what is on the square.
-If teaching online, the teacher can be the caller.
-The other students listen for what is called and mark the corresponding image or word on their cards.
-The first student to fill a complete line of squares on their card, either horizontally, diagonally, or vertically, calls out “BINGO!” and is the winner.
+If you teach in person, allow each student a turn to be the caller, and the caller picks one square at a time from the box and calls out what is on the square.
+If you teach online, the teacher can be the caller.
+The other students listen to what is called and mark the corresponding image or word on their cards.

+Want more?
 Check out a full list of ESL games and activities for young learners.

 Engage your students with this free eBook sample